ghost-goblin/CySA/part1.md

 </div>

+# Explain the importance of threat data and intelligence
 ## Intelligence Sources
 #### Security Intelligence
 + The process through which data is collected, processed, analyzed, and disseminated to provide insights into the security status of systems, i.e. firewall logs